nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

 **A**: Copy the `.jar` file along with `data` folder to the target computer and place them together into an empty folder.
-As long as the target computer satisfies our project prerequisites, it can run with the saved data as before.
+As long as the target computer satisfies the application prerequisites, it can execute with the saved data as before.

 **Q**: What if I forget the correct format of a command?

 **A**: You will get a tip if you use any of the command keywords incorrectly.
-Plus, you are always welcomed to use `help` command.
+Plus, you are always welcome to use `help` command.

 **Q**: How do I report a bug?

-**A**: You can either create a pull request or state in the issues.
+**A**: You can create a new issue [here](https://github.com/AY2021S2-CS2113-T10-1/tp/issues).

 ## Command Summary

+* Get help message `help`
 * Add food `add FOOD_NAME /cat FOOD_CATEGORY /exp EXPIRY_DATE /loc LOCATION_IN_THE_FRIDGE /qty FOOD_QUANTITY`
 * List food `list`
 * List food by category `list CATEGORY_NAME`